 - A. Excellence of the entries shall be judged on the basis of originality, entertainment and production quality without regard to cost of production or subject matter. - B. A reviewing process will take place, in which volunteer active and life members of the Short Films and Feature Animation Branch will view all motion pictures entered and mark all entries 10, 9, 8, 7, or 6 with the guidelines of 10 (excellent), 8 (good), 7 (fair) or 6 (poor).
 In each category not more than ten pictures receiving the highest average numerical scores above 7.5 shall be considered further.
-In the event that fewer than six pictures receive average numerical scores above 7.5, those with the next highest average numerical scores shall be included until six pictures are selected. - C. To determine nominations, all entries selected during the reviewing process shall be screened by the Branch Nominating Committee consisting of all active and life members of the Short Films and Feature Animation Branch.
+In the event that fewer than six pictures receive average numerical scores above 7.5, those with the next highest average numerical scores shall be included until six pictures are selected.
+Active and life members of the Directors Branch will also be invited to participate in the Live Action Short Film reviewing process. - C. To determine nominations, all entries selected during the reviewing process shall be screened by the Branch Nominating Committee consisting of all active and life members of the Short Films and

+Feature Animation Branch.
+Active and life members of the Directors Branch will also be invited to participate in the Live Action Short Film voting.
 A member must see all shortlisted films for the ballot to be counted.
 Those members of the branch who participated in the reviewing process and who viewed all of the selected pictures, in either or both categories, will receive ballots.
 The running order of the films in each category shall be organized by aspect ratio.
 Members shall vote in the order of their preference for not more than five pictures in each category.
 The five pictures receiving the highest number of votes in each category shall become the nominations for final voting for the Short Film awards.